Westward the Women: Plot

 Over the coming weeks, the group endures many hardships and losses.
-A band of Native Americans attack, killing Roy, Sid, and six women.
+An Indian attack kills Roy, Sid and six women.
 Laurie drowns when a heavy rainstorm causes the collapse of a riverbank, plunging her and Fifi's wagon into the water.
 Fifi and Buck fall in love.
 At the edge of the desert, Buck orders the women to leave behind their furniture and fancy clothing to lighten the wagon loads.
-As many of the women proceed on foot, Rose goes into labor and gives birth to a son.
+As many of the women proceed on foot, Rose gives birth to a son.

 They stop to rest near a small lake on the border of Whitman's Valley.
-Not wanting to meet their future spouses in tattered clothing, the women demand Buck bring them materials to fashion new dresses.
-Buck rides into town and orders the men to gather any fabric they can find.
+Not wanting to meet their future spouses in tattered clothing, the women demand that Buck supply them with materials to fashion new dresses, so Buck orders the townsmen to gather fabric.
 Once properly dressed, the women drive into town.
-Patience is the first to look for her prospective husband.
-Mrs. Moroni meets an Italian citrus farmer, and Rose and her newborn are greeted warmly by the man she chose.
+Patience is the first to seek her prospective husband.
+Mrs. Moroni meets an Italian citrus farmer and Rose and her newborn are greeted warmly by the man whom she chose.
 While some of the couples dance, others stand in line to be married by the preacher.
-Ito convinces Fifi to reconcile with Buck, and the two join the marriage line.
+Ito convinces Fifi to reconcile with Buck, and they join the marriage line.